forcedotcom/cli/releasenotes/README.md

     For example, to run all org tests when you delete the MyMetadataType type from both your local project and the org, run this command:

     `sfdx force:source:delete --metadata MyMetadataType --testlevel RunAllTestsInOrg`

+    As a result of this new feature, [GitHub issue #971](https://github.com/forcedotcom/cli/issues/971) is fixed.

 * FIX: The `force:source:deploy|retrieve|convert` commands now support the Reports, Dashboards, Documents, and EmailTemplates metadata types when they're nested in directories more than one level.
 (GitHub issues [#1112](https://github.com/forcedotcom/cli/issues/1112) and [#1173](https://github.com/forcedotcom/cli/issues/1173))